 What Is First-Party Data (and Why It Matters Now)

-- Email addresses collected through signup forms
+- Email addresses and preferences collected through signup forms

-- Purchase history from your e-commerce platform
+- Purchase history from your e-commerce platform or payment processor

-- Pages visited on your website
+- Pages visited on your own website (measured by your own analytics tool)

 - Survey responses and quiz results

-- Customer support interactions
+- Customer support conversations and feedback submissions

 Three Types of First-Party Data